alai031/final-project-alai031-borte012-bsaki001/README.md

  ## Installation/Usage
  > Instructions on installing and running your application
  >
  The application is run on command line so there aren't additional dependencies other than including all the necessary files.
-Basic inclusion of the story components that were used are shown on the OMT.
-Makes sure the user inputs a valid number.
+Basic inclusion of the story components that were used are shown on the OMT diagram.
+Make sure the user inputs a valid number.
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.
  >
- We thoroughly tested each of the individual component within the OMT (using unit testing/google test) before combining it into the story files.
+ We thoroughly tested each of the individual component within the OMT diagram (using unit testing/google test) before combining it into the story files.
 Story files were tested through the output statements that could show different minor errors.